 Applicants can only submit one application through any one of the five schemes in the same admission year.
 Duplicate applications under a particular admissions scheme or across different admissions schemes will not be considered by the University and application fees paid are non-refundable.

 4) Can I apply with Hong Kong Certificate of Education Examination (HKCEE) and Hong Kong Advanced Level Examination (HKALE) results via non-JUPAS?
-What are the admissions grades in the past years?

 5) Where can I obtain a copy of the Undergraduate Prospectus?